High on Learning: Online Courses for Cannabis Entrepreneurs

 Online Courses for Cannabis Entrepreneurs

 The nation’s first cannabis university, Oakerdam has been offering a combination of in-person hands-on courses and online programs for over a decade.
 Unlike Oakerdam with its campus-based focus, most cannabis programs are offered primarily or exclusively online rather than in person.
 Hoping to become a “budtender” or just get a Marijuana 101 Certificate?
 If so, the Colorado-based THC University may be your best bet.
 Another Colorado-based institution that operates online is the Cannabis Training University.
 They bill themselves as the “world’s leading online marijuana school” and have a specific focus on medical marijuana education.
-For entrepreneurs who need support wading through the reams of paperwork that come with opening any cannabis-based business, the College of Cannabis is another option.
+For entrepreneurs who need support wading through the reams of paperwork and the laws controlling delta 8 THC and other popular cannabis compounds and strains, the College of Cannabis is another option.
 It offers Complete Medical Marijuana Startup Docs and Forms (the course not only walks one through the process of opening a cannabis business but provides the forms needed to do so).

 Canada’s Postsecondary Institutions Prepare for the Legalization of Cannabis